 One thing that sets the Aloha State apart is its reverence for all aspects of creation.
 It may be a Hula Festival, a Lantern Floating Festival, or a Surfing Competition.
 Or a commemoration dedicated to honoring a King.
 Whatever the circumstance, there is never a shortage of reasons to celebrate the medley of cultures that reside here in Hawai’i.

-As a guest to our islands, you are likely to find a cultural event.
+As a guest on our islands, you are likely to find a cultural event.
 They happen at least every month of the year.
-Some celebrations may occur for a day, a week or even continue for a month.
+Some celebrations may occur for a day, a week, or even continue for a month.

 As Islanders, we celebrate diversity by engaging in a variety of traditions of the native cultures of island residents.
 These events serve to enrich everyone.
 And, most importantly, they are FUN!